Top 5 This Week

 What makes Quebec City exceptional in winter?

-Quebec City in winter is one of the most genuinely magical experiences in North America.
-The stone buildings covered in snow, the illuminated Château Frontenac against the winter sky, and the city’s extraordinary capacity for winter festivity create an atmosphere entirely unlike anywhere else.
-The Winter Carnival (Carnaval de Québec), held each February, is the world’s largest winter carnival — with monumental ice sculptures on the Grande-Allée, the Night Parade (a spectacular night procession through the city), ice canoe races across the St Lawrence (participants sometimes break through the ice), snow baths, and the nighttime Bonhomme palaces made from ice blocks cut from the river.
+Few places in North America rival Quebec City in winter.
+The stone buildings under snow, the floodlit Château Frontenac against the winter sky, and the city’s appetite for outdoor festivity create an atmosphere unlike anywhere else.
+The Winter Carnival (Carnaval de Québec), held each February, is the largest winter carnival in the Western Hemisphere — with monumental ice sculptures on the Grande-Allée, the Night Parade (a torchlit procession through the city), ice canoe races across the St Lawrence (participants sometimes break through the ice), snow baths, and the nighttime Bonhomme palaces made from ice blocks cut from the river.
 The Dufferin Terrace toboggan run (operating since 1884) and outdoor ice skating on the Plains of Abraham are free activities.
 Dress for temperatures between -10°C and -25°C — and dress warmly.

 What day trips are possible from Quebec City?

-The Île d’Orléans (accessible by bridge 10km from the city center) is a farming island in the St Lawrence where time moves slowly — wine producers, cider orchards, strawberry farms, and artisan food shops line the island’s perimeter road in a pastoral landscape barely changed in centuries.
-Montmorency Falls (8km from the city center) are 83 metres high — taller than Niagara Falls — with a cable car, suspension footbridges, and a zipline across the top of the falls.
+The Île d’Orléans (reached by bridge 10km from the city centre) is a farming island in the St Lawrence where the pace moves slowly — wine producers, cider orchards, strawberry farms, and artisan food shops line the island’s perimeter road in a pastoral landscape barely changed in centuries.
+Montmorency Falls (about 12km from the city centre) are 83 metres high, around 30 metres taller than Niagara Falls, with a cable car, suspension footbridges, and a zipline across the top of the falls.
 The Sainte-Anne-de-Beaupré Basilica (40km east, one of the major Catholic pilgrimage sites in North America) draws millions of visitors annually.
 Getting to Quebec City: VIA Rail connects Montreal to Quebec City in approximately 3 hours from around $50 one-way.
 The city is 3 hours’ drive from Montreal on Autoroute 20 (south shore) or Autoroute 40 (north shore).
 Quebec City Jean Lesage Airport has direct flights from Toronto, Montreal, Ottawa, New York, and select European destinations.

 Felipe Cota